 Retention analysis allows you to understand customer behavior when it comes to using and abandoning your product so you can maintain healthy growth through constantly improving retention.

-Tracking customer behavior will get you insights into :
+Tracking customer behavior will give you insights into :

 - What’s the average customer lifecycle?